mccullen/spark-ctakes/README.md

 - **spark.driver.memory**: The same as spark.executor.memory but for the driver node.
 - **spark-ctakes-0.1.jar config.properties**: The application jar with the main class (SparkMain) followed by the path to your config.properties file (absolute or relative to your current working directory).
+- **spark.yarn.appMasterEnv.CTAKES_HOME**: The path to CTAKES_HOME on the master node.
+This is used by the ctakes file locator to find various resources (dictionaries, model files, etc.)
+- **spark.yarn.executorEnv.CTAKES_HOME**: The path to CTAKES_HOME on the executor nodes.
+This is used by the ctakes file locator to find various resources (dictionaries, model files, etc.)

 See the [Spark Documentation](https://spark.apache.org/docs/1.1.0/submitting-applications.html) for more info on submitting spark applications.
 Also, see [Spark Configuration](https://spark.apache.org/docs/latest/configuration.html)